dcrommie/walbrook/src/markdown-pages/footer.md

   offer the most current, correct and clearly expressed information possible within this website; however, inadvertent errors can occur and applicable laws, rules and regulations may change.
 You should not act or fail to act based on information contained herein.
+Version 3.0
+page: true
 ---